 While a college education can be a great way for low-income students to escape the cycle of poverty, many of these students do not take this path.
 They often face difficult choices – Do I get a job and support my family, or do I take out large loans and further my education?
 These are tough choices to make at a young age.

-As one small way to make higher education more accessible to low-income students, the WCEJ Thornton Foundation Low-Income Scholarship will be awarded to five students in any field of study who have an exemplary academic record, but are in need of financial assistance to pursue their dreams in higher education.
+As one small way to make higher education more accessible to low-income students, fifteen $1000 WCEJ Thornton Foundation Low-Income Scholarships will be awarded to students in any field of study who have an exemplary academic record, but are in need of financial assistance to pursue their dreams in higher education.

-To apply, you must be a high school senior, someone returning to school, or already enrolled in a post-secondary education program. please write about your greatest achievement, what it taught you about yourself, and what you hope to achieve in the future.
+To apply, you must be planning to be enrolled in continuing education in August 2022.
+This can include having your GED, being a graduating high school senior, someone returning to school or someone already enrolled in a post-secondary education program.
+Please write about your greatest achievement, what it taught you about yourself, and what you hope to achieve in the future.